 The Alba Madonna was painted in approximately 1510 and is named for the Spanish family that owned it for generations.
-It’s one of the most admired of all tondo compositions and of all Raphael Madonnas.
+It’s one of the most admired of Raphael’s Madonnas and all tondo compositions.

-The Madonna is seated on the ground, and together with the Christ child and the child John the Baptist is built into a composition of subtle complexity.
-Her foreleg, her upper arm, and the alignment of the heads establish a rhomboid shape that is set into the circular field and anchored in place by the beautiful modulated horizon line of the landscape behind.
+The Madonna is seated on the ground, and together with the Christ child and the child John the Baptist, they are built into a composition of subtle complexity.
+Her foreleg, her upper arm, and the alignment of their heads establish a rhomboid shape that is set into the circular field, anchored in place by the beautiful modulated horizon line of the landscape behind.

-The soft blue haze of the distant hills also creates an atmospheric perspective, the feeling of depth through the blooming of the hills, and it convinces the viewer of the depth of the space behind the Madonna.
+The soft blue haze of the distant hills also creates an atmospheric perspective and it convinces the viewer of the depth of the space behind the Madonna.

-This takes some convincing, because there’s no middle ground.
-One goes from the very dominant foreground group to the hills without much between, so it relies on that sense of the atmospheric distance to convince us that we have traversed it visually.
-Her turbaned head is very unusual, and her eyes are fixed on the reed cross that John the Baptist and the child Jesus hold between them.
-Her head suggests that of a Sibyl (just like those that Michelangelo was then painting in the Sistine Chapel), a prophetess who foresees the crucifixion.
+This takes some convincing because there’s no middle ground.
+The viewer goes from the dominant foreground group to the hills without much between; it relies on that sense of the atmospheric distance to convince us we have traversed it visually.
+Mary’s turbaned head is unusual, and her eyes are fixed on the reed cross that John the Baptist and the child Jesus hold between them.
+Her head suggests that of a Sibyl—like those that Michelangelo painted in the Sistine Chapel—a prophetess who foresees the Crucifixion.

 Learn more about Michelangelo and the Sistine Chapel ceiling

-Moreover, the pose of the Christ child is reminiscent of the resurrected Christ, who holds a banner, and it’s not an accident.
-His half-standing pose is meant to look forward to the end and, in fact, to the resurrection.
+Moreover, the pose of the Christ child is reminiscent of the resurrected Christ, who holds a banner.
+It’s not an accident.
+His half-standing pose is meant to look forward to the end, to the Resurrection.

 Raphael’s Sistine Madonna

-The Sistine Madonna, which was probably painted in 1513, is different from all other Raphael Madonnas.
-It’s majestic; the standing figure is the apex of a triangular group of figures, including St. Barbara on the right, in the beautiful colors of gold and blue and green; and St. Sixtus on the left, with a redlined cloak.
+The Sistine Madonna, probably painted in 1513, is different from all other Raphael Madonnas.
+It’s majestic; the standing figure is the apex of a triangular group of figures, including St. Barbara on the right, in the beautiful colors of gold, blue, and green; and St. Sixtus on the left, with a red-lined cloak.

-They’re presented to us in a coup de theatre apparition revealed by drawn curtains; there’s even a curtain rod at the top here, so there’s an illusion, as though the curtain was being drawn back to reveal this vision.
-The cloud-filled space that they inhabit is meant to be infinite, as indicated beautifully by the irresistible little angels at the bottom, who lean their arms on the lower edge of this opening “like children in a swimming bath,” as an English writer very nicely put it.
-They’re charming, and it is Raphael’s grace that keeps the charm just this side of saccharine.
-Many of his imitators didn’t manage that.
+They’re presented in a coup de theatre apparition revealed by drawn curtains; a curtain rod at the top completes the illusion, as though the curtain is being drawn back to reveal this vision.
+The cloud-filled space they inhabit is meant to be infinite, indicated beautifully by the irresistible little angels at the bottom, who lean their arms on the lower edge of this opening “like children in a swimming bath,” as an English writer once put it.
+They’re charming; it is Raphael’s graceful skill that keeps the charm just this side of saccharine.

 Common Questions About Raphael’s Madonna